 No, they are very active in the wintertime.
 They need a pond that is deep enough to swim under the ice to access their lodge.

 Yes, beavers can construct their dams and lodges using thin willow stems and marsh plants.
 (See our Nachusa Grasslands Project).

 Non-profit Beaver Institute https://www.beaverinstitute.org/

 Eager: The Surprising, Secret Life of Beavers and Why the Matter By Ben Goldfarb.
 Buy book HERE

-Once They Were Hats: In Search of the Might Beaver by Frances Backhouse Buy book HERE
+Once They Were Hats: In Search of the Mighty Beaver by Frances Backhouse Buy book HERE

-Bringing Back the Beaver by Derek Gow Buy book HERE
+Bringing Back the Beaver by Derek Gow Buy the book here